Director, dciX at the Stanford Distinguished Careers Institute and Adjunct Professor

 She was a partner at Schroder Ventures, a venture capital firm specializing in health care and life science investments.
-She has also served as a partner in the Silicon Valley Social Venture Fund (SV2) and serves on the Dean’s Advisory Board for the Harvard Chan School of Public Health.
+She has also served as a partner in the Silicon Valley Social Venture Fund (SV2).

 Phone: (415) 699-5717